e3expeli0t/eplc/README.md

 # eplc compiler
-eplc is a compiler for the epl programming language
+eplc is a compiler frontend for the epl programming language

 #project planing
 * until 25/6/18 complete the parser